Published: May 18, 2020

 A13.
 Following Executive Order 20-74, for a gathering at an outdoor venue, the participants and hosts would be subject to the Guidance for Providing Food and Beverages for On-site Consumption at Indoor and Outdoor Gatherings.
 This requires the event to have a COVID-19 Preparedness Plan, mandates social distancing between people from different households, and limits capacity to 25% up to 250 persons, in addition to other guidance.

 A14.
 Yes.
-Since June 1, sports programs have been able to begin, but medium- and high-risk sports could not yet be part of the program.
-Beginning June 24, all outdoor games may resume and beginning July 1, indoor games may resume.
-Programs must follow Organized Sports Guidance.
+Since June 1, sports programs have been able to begin.
+As of July 1, all games may resume.
+Programs must follow Guidance for Organized Sports, another helpful resource is the state’s FAQ for Youth Sports.

 A15.
 Yes.
 Though it was not recommended, adults have been able to participate in games since June 10.
-MDH recommends waiting until June 24 to resume adult games outdoors and July 1 to resume indoor games.
 Programs must follow Organized Sports Guidance.

 Q16.
 We understand that games can resume beginning June 24, but may friends and family come to watch the games?